engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 Although I did not get an error, there was an issue when running `gatsby develop`: The build always gets stuck on the 'generating image thumbnails` step, no matter how many times retry the command.

-To investigate the issue, I:
+To investigate the issue, I

 1. Went to the theme's [repo](https://github.com/greglobinski/gatsby-starter-hero-blog).